 Prior to the NSISP Adelaide's water supply system was roughly split at the River Torrens into a northern system (supplied through the Hope Valley and Anstey Hill Water Treatment Plants) and a southern system (supplied through the Happy Valley Water Treatment Plant).
 The NSISP now allows SA Water to move water across one connected system - improving water reliability for Adelaide.
 Water from the Adelaide Desalination Plant is also being distributed throughout the whole water supply network.

-The NSISP is an important component of the State Government's Water for Good plan to secure water for the future.
+The NSISP was an important component of the State Government's Water for Good plan to secure water for the future.

 What was delivered for the NSISP?

-The NSISP is providing the following infrastructure elements:
+The NSISP has provided the following infrastructure elements: